cooper/ferret/std/doc/String.md

 # String

-This is the String class; it is not versioned.
+This is the String class.

 A string is basic datatype which stores an arbitrary sequence of bytes, typically representing characters.
 String literals are delimited by